Phalanxia/Maid-IRC/README.md

 ## Running

 1. Please define the node enviroment varible.
 Supported varibles are `development` and `production`.
-If no varible is defined it will assume its development.
+If not defined it will assume it's development.

 2. Run Maid IRC.
 Use this command in the main directory of Maid IRC: `node app.js`